VK Partizan: The merry seventies

-Partizan defeated WPC Dynamo Moscow with 4-3 and Stockholms KK with 7-2, and enters the final round with the same number of points and a better goal difference compared to Mladost.
-In a direct duel, Partizan and Mladost decided on the new champion of Europe.
-The match ended with a score of 4-4, which was enough for Partizan to stick the fourth European star on its coat of arms.
-Second place was won in the domestic championship, Mladost was the champion of Yugoslavia that year.
-This European title will be a farewell for the great master of the water polo game Zoran Janković (over 150 goals in the European Cup) and also a great player, Feliče Tedeski.
-So, after Muškatirović and Čukvas, two more world aces said goodbye to water polo caps.
-From the first trophy generation, only Mirko Sandić and Đorđe Perišić remain as active players.
-But a new wave of champions is coming.
-In addition to the already mentioned Belamarić, Antunović, Maravić, Ratko Rudić from VK Jadran Split is also arriving.
-In the coming seasons, the world water polo sky will be illuminated by new stars in black and white colors.
-Zoran Bratuša, Predrag Vraneš, Nikola Stamenić, brothers Nenad and Predrag Manojlović, Zoran Avramović will mark the period of absolute dominance of Partizan's water polo players, unprecedented in Yugoslav club sports.
+The period of mid to late twentieth century saw the formation of an impressive era for VK Partizan in the field of both domestic and international water polo.
+The team bagged their sixth Yugoslav national league title in 1969/70 season, thus ending the consecutive reign of Zagreb HAVK Mladost, who were the reigning European champions.
+The list of players that played in KK Partizan during this era consisted of experienced players such as Zoran Janković, Mirko Sandić and Đorđe Perišić along with new talent like Belamarić, Maravić and Antunović.

+VK Partizan won its fourth European Cup in 1971.
+The tournament took place at Tašmajdan Sports Center, Belgrade and comprised of two teams from Yugoslavia; one was the reigning European champions Mladost and the other one was the national champions Partizan.
+In this tournament, Partizan defeated WPC Dynamo Moscow 4-3 and Stockholms KK 7-2.
+After drawing with Mladost in the finals by a score line of 4-4, Partizan lifted the cup due to better goal difference.

+The 1971 competition would be the last time Janković and Feliče Tedeski would appear in the European Cup.
+After their retirement, Sandić and Perišić were left as the only playing members of the club who had won the title back then.
+New players such as Ratko Rudić from the club VK Jadran Split, along with Zoran Bratuša, Predrag Vraneš, Nikola Stamenić, Nenad Manojlović, Predrag Manojlović, and Zoran Avramović joined the team.

 Partizan became the champion of Yugoslavia eight times in a row, starting from 1972 and ending in 1979.
 Mladost, Jadran Split and PVK Jadran, Korčula, POŠK, VK Jug, VK Primorje, Kotor fought for second place.
 The first was practically reserved for the champions from Banjica.
 In these eight years, the Yugoslav Cup was won six times.
 In 1972, this competition was not even played, and the only time when Partizan did not win this trophy was in 1977, when they lost the final to Korčula.
 So, in eight years: championship 8/8, cup 6/7.
 During this period, Partizan is at the top of European water polo.
 In 1972, Partizan participated in the European Cup as the official champion of Europe.
 Without Zoran Janković, Partizan was eliminated in the quarterfinals by the later finalist Pro Recco.
 In 1973, we reached the European Cup final and lost 5-4 to the Hungarian OSC Budapest.
 In the following year, 1974, Partizan was yet again eliminated by OSC Budapest, this time in the semi-finals.